-The origin of this practice is largely unknown, but the practice pre-dates contemporary world religions.
-A mix of cultural, religious and social factors within families and communities are the main reasons of developing and continuation of the practice.
-The majority of them are based in myths and misinformation.
+The origin of this practice is largely unknown, but it has existed in one form or another in almost all known civilisations throughout history and has not been confined to any one culture or religion.
+A mix of cultural, religious and social factors within families and communities are the main reasons for developing and continuing the practice.
+However, the majority of these beliefs are based in myths and misinformation.

-In certain communities a girl cannot be considered an adult in an FGM-practising society unless she has undergone FGM.
+In certain FGM-practising communities a girl cannot be considered an adult unless she has undergone FGM.
 That is, the process is a distinctive element of belonging, of being a member of the group.

 In some cultures there is a belief that female genitalia are unsightly and dirty.
 In some FGM-practising societies, unmutilated women are regarded as unclean and are not allowed to handle food and water.